timarkh/tsakorpus/docs/configuration.md

 * ``all_language_search_enabled`` -- boolean value that determines if the user may make language-inspecific queries.
 Relevant only in a corpus with multiple languages.

+* ``gloss_search_enabled`` -- boolean value that determines if the gloss search textbox should be present in the word query form.
+Should be enabled for glossed corpora.

 * ``lang_props`` -- a dictionary where keys are the names of the languages and values are dictionaries with language-specific properties (see below).